-The additional mortuary capacity, on the Wyeside Industrial Estate, Llanelwedd, has been established by Powys County Council and Powys Teaching Health Board as part of the national response to the Coronavirus pandemic to make sure there is sufficient capacity in Powys to allow those who have sadly passed away to be treated with dignity and respect.
+Established by Powys County Council and Powys Teaching Health Board in response to the Coronavirus pandemic to ensure there is sufficient capacity in Powys to allow those who have sadly passed away to be treated with dignity and respect.

 "Our sincere hope is that the facility is never needed but we have to plan for every eventuality.
 Although it is complete it is not open as thankfully it has not yet been required," said Powys County Council Chief Executive, Dr Caroline Turner.